Shan-Mei/shanmeis-notes/notes/year-9/hass/cc-revision.md

 Decision
 - Has specific implications on how the Government can treat Indigenous Australians who have been born overseas and have dual citizenship
 - It demonstrates the power of the high court and their role in interpreting the constitution and decision making.
+### Frameworks of a Liberal Democracy
+#### Liberal Democracy
+A liberal democracy is a democracy organised in such a way to define and limit powers and promote a legitimate government.
+There are four frameworks - legitimacy, freedom, justice and power.
+#### Legitimacy
+A legitimate government is a government with the appropriate authority to rule.
+This usually means having popular support.
+To uphold legitimacy in a representative democracy, there must be:
+- Equal vote
+- Free vote
+- Independent oversight
+  - Overseen by the Australian Electoral Commission.
+They are not influenced by the Government or other parties.
+    - They organise elections and referendums
+    - They manage the electoral roll, boundaries and registration of political parties
+    - They must follow the Commonwealth Electoral Act 1918
+- Right to stand for office
+- Predictable pattern of elections
+- Frequent elections
+  - House of representative elections are every 3 years
+  - Senators are every 6, with split elections of half the senators every 3 years.
+  - In WA, Legislative Assembly and Legislative Council are elected every 4 years on the 2nd Saturday of March.
+In the house of representatives, each representative is elected through preferential voting.
+Each member needs more than 50% of the votes to win.
+- Electorates of around 100k people
+- 151 electorates, and these electorates are adjusted as populations numbers increase/decline In the senate, representatives are elected through proportional voting.
+There are 12 senators a state and 2 per territory.
+Voters vote through a secret ballot, where voters' votes remain completely anonymous.
+This means there should be no fear in voting.
+Enrolling to vote and voting is compulsory in Australia.
+To vote, you must be over 18 years old and be an Australian citizen.
+People also have the right to stand for office as well as vote.
+To stand for office, you must:
+- Be 18+ years old
+- Be on the electoral roll
+#### Freedom
+Freedom is where citizens can:
+- Make decisions
+- Learn
+- Accept responsibility
+- Capacity to choose alternatives
+- Do anything within law
+- Have political and civil liberties
+  - Freedom in religion, etc
+#### Justice
+Justice is where all citizens are treated equally, and with dignity and respect.
+- Can be seen when merits and hard work are rewarded, rather than social status
+- Also applies in terms of questioning
+  - Everyone is treated equally
+  - Innocent before proven guilty
+#### Power
+Power is limited and defined by the constitution.
+The power is also split between three arms of government: legislative, executive and judiciary.
+#### Upholding of frameworks
+Legitimacy:
+- Frequent elections -> makes sure that people are always happy with the government
+- Equal vote -> everyone gets equal say so there is no bias in the government
+Freedom:
+- Freedom of speech -> people can protest peacefully
+- Freedom of religion -> Churches can choose to wed certain couples
+Justice:
+- No one is above the law -> Former PM Malcom turnbull was fined $300 for failing to wear a life jacket
+- Respect for all citizens -> Racism and other kinds of bias are not tolerated
+Power:
+- Splitting of power -> limiting and defining power - 3 arms of government
+- Opposition -> limiting corruption
+#### Threats to frameworks
+Legitimacy:
+- Unequal voting
+- Not everyone voting
+- Incompetence of AEC
+Freedom:
+- Barring of protests
+Justice:
+- Social influence on courts
+- Bias/favouritism
+- Poor legal representation
+Power:
+- Corruption
+- Incompetence of one of the government arms.